Church Donation Receipt Template

 Are Church Donations Tax Deductible?

 According to the IRS, church donations are tax deductible if the donor obtains a proper donation receipt and if the church itself is officially tax-exempt.
 Donated noncash goods are usually deductible at their fair market values.
 If an individual contributes a noncash item worth more than $500, they will have to file an additional form, IRS Form 8283, that contains a signature from the church’s authorized representative.
+For a church to be considered tax-exempt under IRC Section 501(c)(3), it must meet the following criteria:

 • The church can’t provide benefits to private interests;